 Recognizing Successful Internal Auditing Education Partnership (IAEP) Program Alum

 We love celebrating the success of IAEP Program alumni.
 If you successfully completed the IAEP Program at least two years ago and are working as an internal audit professional, we want to hear from you.
 You may even be featured in future global IIA or Internal Audit Foundation communications.
 Submit your profile summary.

 Awards, Grants, Scholarships

 The IIA and its local chapters and affiliates provide a wide range of grants, scholarships, awards with the aim of advancing internal audit as a profession.

 Connect with your local chapter or affiliate to find scholarships, events, and resources in your area.

 Where Can I Study to be an Internal Auditor?

 IAEP program colleges and universities are schools teaching an internal auditing curriculum within a degree program (undergraduate or post-graduate) endorsed by The IIA.

 To encourage internal audit studies by doctoral candidates, the Internal Audit Foundation supports an ongoing Doctoral Dissertation Grant Program.
 This program provides funds to selected doctoral candidates interested in the field of internal auditing.
 The IIARF offers the Michael J. Barrett Grant as an incentive to future professors who will continue research and education in our profession.

-The annual Esther R. Sawyer Research Award from the Internal Audit Foundation is granted to an individual currently enrolled by September 1 in an undergraduate or graduate level program in internal auditing at an Internal Auditing Education Partnership (IAEP) university.
+The annual Larry B. Sawyer Student Scholarship Award from the Internal Audit Foundation is granted to an individual currently enrolled by September 1 in an undergraduate or graduate level program in internal auditing at an Internal Auditing Education Partnership (IAEP) university.
 The award is based on submission of an original manuscript on a specific topic related to modern internal auditing.